dimitri-nicolo/calico/master/getting-started/essentials/tiered-policy-essentials.md

 ```

 Create some nginx pods in the `policy-demo` and `external-demo` Namespaces,
-and expose them through a Service.
+and expose them through a service.

 ```
 # Run the Pods.